ahmedzayan7920/mind-scribe/README.md

 <html lang="en">
 <body>

-<h1>Note App 📓</h1>
+<h1>Mind Scribe 📓</h1>

-<p><strong>Note App</strong> is a simple and user-friendly Flutter application designed to help you manage your notes efficiently.
+<p><strong>Mind Scribe</strong> is a simple and user-friendly Flutter application designed to help you manage your notes efficiently.
 With an intuitive interface, you can easily create, edit, and organize your notes.</p>

 <h2>Features</h2>
 <ul>